winxpqq955/ZcyHub/README.md

-# vLobbyConnect
+# vLobbyConnect – The Ultimate Lobby Manager for Velocity Proxy

-vLobbyConnect is a Velocity plugin that manages lobby connections for different Minecraft protocol versions.
+vLobbyConnect is a **powerful and lightweight Velocity plugin** designed to seamlessly manage lobby connections for **players using different Minecraft protocol versions**.
+Whether your server supports multiple Minecraft versions or needs efficient load balancing, vLobbyConnect ensures players are sent to the **correct lobby** every time.

+## 🚀 Why Use vLobbyConnect?
+- **Version-Specific Lobby Assignment** – Automatically sends players to the appropriate lobby based on their Minecraft version.
+- **Seamless Load Balancing** – Distributes players evenly across multiple lobbies, preventing overcrowding and lag.
+- **Failsafe Mechanisms** – If a lobby is misconfigured or full, players are redirected to an available fallback lobby.
+- **Easy Setup & Configuration** – Just drop the plugin into Velocity, configure the lobbies, and you're good to go!

 **Note:** Both Velocity and the backend servers must have `online-mode=false`.

 ## Setup